 Chief Executive Officer and Chief Financial Officer Rodney Schwatken currently serves as Chief Executive Officer for Novation.
 He has served as the chief financial officer and senior vice president of Novation (formerly NovaStar Financial, Inc.) since January 2008.
 Prior to this promotion, Schwatken was NovaStar’s vice president of strategic initiatives, responsible for special projects related to corporate development and management of the company’s strategic transactions.

 Chief Information Officer Matthew Lautz serves as the chief information officer and vice president of Novation.
-He also serves as President for CorvisaCloud and Corvisa Services.
+He also serves as President and CIO of Corvisa.
 He is responsible for corporate technology initiatives, including overseeing software development for multiple product lines and management of technology infrastructures.

 Lautz co-founded Corvisa in 2009 and led it to its acquisition as a majority-owned subsidiary of former Novation subsidiary, StreetLinks Lender Solutions, in 2010.
 Lautz was also a founder in IVR Central, which was acquired in 2012 and was the starting point for Corvisa's current offerings.
 He previously held the position of chief executive officer of Brevient Technologies, a voice-over IP and software development firm in Milwaukee.
 At Brevient, he led a team that managed customers in more than 15 countries and processed more than 4 million voice-over IP transactions per day.